 Themes are based on my love for books, booze, and travel.

-Each month, I will send out suggestions to my mailing list as well as create a blog post with book recommendations per theme.
-I’ll try to include a book list or two, as well.
-You can choose from the reading list or pick your own reads.
-I’ll also share other book bloggers’ eclectic lists.
+Each month, I will send out suggestions to my mailing list with book recommendations per theme as well as post ideas in our FB group, Uncorked Readers.
+You can choose from suggestions or pick your own reads.

 This 2020 Reading Challenge is THAT EASY.

 Plus, I’d love to add your titles to book lists–and credit you, if you don’t mind being Uncorked Famous.

 So, what do you say?!
 Are you ALL IN with this 2020 Reading Challenge?!
 Cheers, and let’s get started!